-CGI stands for computer-generated-imagery, which is the creation of special visual effects using computer software.
-In the film industry CGI is closely associated with animated films or with the special visual effects we see in live action movies.
+CGI stands for computer-generated imagery, which is the creation of special visual effects using computer software.
+In the film industry, CGI is closely associated with animated films or with the special visual effects we see in live-action movies streamed into our home movie theaters to be enjoyed with friends and family on our movie room sofas.
 Visual effects, or VFX represent the digital manipulation of live action footage mixed with CGI to create a desired effect.
-For example, you might notice a lot of visual effects in your favorite fantasy movie that depicts magic and other impossible feats such as flight.
+For example, you might notice, as you lounge on your home theater couch, that a lot of visual effects in your favorite fantasy movie that depicts magic and other impossible feats such as flying or fading out to disappear.
 The term CGI is also closely associated with 3D computer graphics that are used for other purposes such as:

 • Television and Commercials